flutter/website/src/content/packages-and-plugins/swift-package-manager/for-app-developers.md

 image:"development/packages-and-plugins/swift-package-manager/minimum-deployments.png",
 caption:"The target's **Minimum Deployments** setting" %}

-## How to add Swift Package Manager integration to a custom target
+## How to add Swift Package Manager integration to a custom Xcode target

+Your Flutter Xcode project can have custom [Xcode targets][] to build additional products, like frameworks or unit tests.
+You can add Swift Package Manager integration to these custom Xcode targets as well.

 Follow the steps in
 [How to add Swift Package Manager integration to a project manually][manualIntegration].